How it Works

 2 Greater than 200,000 Greater than 500,000 12 10

-*Click here to download the listing of eligible entities, population data and maximum number of applications per tier.
+For the listing of eligible entities, population data and maximum number of applications per tier, click to download the Final Application Limits FY2026.

 The source of population data for cities, counties, and PDCs is the latest University of Virginia Weldon Cooper Center, Demographics Research Group estimates.
 The data for MPOs and towns is not available from the Weldon Cooper Center and is from the latest decennial United States Census.
 Application limits for transit agencies is determined based on the latest service area population in the National Transit Database (NTD) Transit Agency Profiles.
 If service area population is not available in NTD, the latest Census data was used to determine population in jurisdictions served by the transit agency.